The Emancipator (website)

 The Emancipator is an online newspaper on topics of racial justice, co-founded by Ibram X. Kendi of Boston University and Bina Venkataraman of The Boston Globe.

-Development
+History

-Ibram X. Kendi of Boston University and Bina Venkataraman of The Boston Globe met during the 2020 American protests for racial justice and shared a mutual interest in Boston's 19th-century abolitionist newspapers.
+Ibram X. Kendi and Bina Venkataraman, then with Boston University and The Boston Globe, respectively, met during the 2020 American protests for racial justice and shared a mutual interest in Boston's 19th-century abolitionist newspapers.
 They discussed William Lloyd Garrison's The Liberator and what a contemporary iteration would be like, modeled on Garrison's urgency and anti-gradualist approach to abolition.

 In 2021, they began to assemble an online newspaper on the model of CBS's The 19th.
 They received a budget from their institutions and sought new individual and foundation donors.
 The name "The Liberator" had already been trademarked by a Christian nonprofit, so Kendi and Venkataraman chose "The Emancipator" based on another 19th-century abolitionist newspaper.

 The Emancipator was launched in April 2022, with journalists Deborah D. Douglas and Amber Payne as co-editors-in-chief.

+The Globe's involvement ended in March 2023.
+Venkataraman left the Globe at the end of 2022, and Kendi's departure from Boston University was announced in January 2025.
+The outlet relocated to Howard University in June 2025.
+At that time Amber Payne also announced she will step down as publisher.